-June 30, 2021
+June 30, 2023

 Fund guidelines allow securities downgraded below investment grade to be retained at the discretion of the external manager.
 At no time should the weighted, average credit quality of the Fund be more than one rating category below that of the Benchmark.
-At June 30, 2021 the weighted average credit quality of both the Fund and of the Benchmark was AA.
-Rating groups, determined using the lowest actual rating from S&P or Moody's, are shown below:
+At June 30, 2023 the weighted average credit quality of both the Fund and of the Benchmark was AA.
+Rating groups, determined using the lowest actual rating from S&P, Moody's or Fitch, are shown below: